MikeHopley/ftl-ships-strategy/index.md

 When completely safe and with a guaranteed crew-kill, damage the hull for surrender offers (as low as 2 hull).
 The safest way to do this is mind-controlling the pilot (on ships with level 1 piloting).

+[Defence drones work well on this ship](https://i.imgur.com/bhrfCeE.jpg), as all rooms are outside the blind spot.

 ## Rock A